LIS: Library Information Science

 5. Read and review a minimum of 3 novels.

 I have a Master's degree in Curriculum and Instruction with an emphasis in technology from the University of Phoenix (2006) and a Bachelor’s of Elementary Education and Bible from Trinity Bible College, North Dakota (1990).
-Before coming to Parker, I taught 6th grade in Tinian, MP; and 5th Grade in Nebraska.
+Before coming to Parker, I taught 6th grade in Tinian, a small island on the Pacific Ocean near Guam; and 5th Grade in Nebraska.

 Grading will follow the policy of the Parker School